Prolog: Extensions

 Various implementations have been developed from Prolog to extend logic programming abilities in many directions.
-These include types, modes, constraint logic programming (CLP), object-oriented logic programming (OOLP), concurrency, linear logic (LLP), functional and higher-order logic programming abilities, plus interoperability with knowledge bases:
+These include types, modes, constraint logic programming (CLP), object-oriented logic programming, concurrency, linear logic, functional and higher-order logic programming abilities, plus interoperability with knowledge bases:

 Types

 Prolog is an untyped language.
 Attempts to introduce and extend Prolog with types began in the 1980s, and continue as of 2008.
 Type information is useful not only for type safety but also for reasoning about Prolog programs.